WilsonPercival/WilsonPercival/fast import scripts bug/fast_import_scripts_bug_r302s.md

 ## Problem description

-Construct crashes when importing scripts at Flash :zap:
+Construct crashes when importing scripts as Flash :zap:

 ## Attach a .c3p